Dark comedy/ 6 Characters, 2 Men (with doubling), 2 Women/ One Act, 75 minutes

 “Dorf has a wonderful knack for writing snappy, slyly politically incorrect dialogue, which feels like a collaboration between Woody Allen and David Mamet . . . beguiling . . .”

-Most of of Milk and Cookies may be read by clicking on the “Read It Now” button above.
+Most of of Milk and Cookies may be read by clicking on the “Read It Now” button.
 To obtain a complete reading copy, please see the Contact Information on this page.